jasonmklug/multi-discipline/_posts/2014-11-10-podcast-discovery-and-recommendation.md

 ## The (Proposed) Process

 This remains to be seen, but I believe the first step would be to build an MVP of the website and service.
-Obviously, it wouldn’t be *as* feature-rich on its own as it could eventually be once third-party podcatcher developers build integrations, but it would be a useful start for the steadfast core of Podcast Superfans&trade; who want to push and collect episode recommendations right away. ([There are dozens of us...
+Obviously, it wouldn’t be *as* feature-rich on its own as it could eventually be once third-party podcatcher developers build integrations; but it would be a useful start for the steadfast core of Podcast Superfans&trade; who want to push and collect episode recommendations right away. ([There are dozens of us...
 DOZENS!](https://www.youtube.com/watch?v=lKie-vgUGdI))

 Until third-party developers adopted it, service users could simply copy/paste the URL of their personal “followed” feed ([LIKE AN ANIMAL](http://www.kungfugrippe.com/post/20021002957/like-an-animal)) to subscribe in any podcatcher, just like any other podcast feed.
 They could also manually add/remove podcasts to/from an “I’m already subscribed” list on the system, to prevent recommended episodes of podcasts to which they’re already subscribed appearing in their “followed” feed.

-These temporary workarounds would be tedious, but not sufficiently frequent to make use of the service into a chore.
+These temporary workarounds would be *tedious*, but not sufficiently *frequent* to make use of the service into a chore.

 ## The (Expected) Outcome

 Since sharing recommendations is something done without any *real* expectation of return or interaction, it *shouldn’t* matter, at the outset, whether anyone is actually following you (meaning the inherent chicken-and-egg problem of social-dependent services *should* be avoidable).
+As it stands now, this is something I do with zero feedback about whether my recommendations are appreciated, or even noticed (let alone acted upon).

 And since podcasts, by their nature, require a time commitment to consume, a single-digit queue of recommendations is enough to keep a user busy for hours (unlike, say, Twitter — where a user must follow *at least* a few dozen other users to be ensured consistent fresh new content).
 This means a user could conceivably fill their available podcast listening time by following just two or three recommenders.

-Given the right circumstances (and eventual third-party developer integration) a service such as this could be expected to keep podcast listeners continually returning to the recommendation well for another quality dip of socially filtered podcast episodes.
+Given the right circumstances (and eventual third-party developer integration) a service such as this could be expected to keep podcast listeners continually returning to the recommendation well for another quality dip of socially filtered podcast goodness.

-It would be interesting to see how a recommendation machine constantly churning out high-quality content fares when it bumps up against the inherent limit to a human’s available daily (weekly, monthly) listening hours, and how that ultimately affects the decision users make about what to consume in their preciously limited time.
+It would be interesting to see how a recommendation machine constantly churning out appropriately recommended content fares when it bumps up against the inherent limit to a human’s available daily (weekly, monthly) listening hours, and how that ultimately affects the decision users make about what to consume in their preciously limited time.

+If it could help casual listeners to "level up" their podcast consumption (in terms of quality, if not hours), I feel like it would be a solid win for the medium.